Login

 3.What is not considered a natural hazard in insurance?

-6.How much does home contents insurance cost?
+6.What does contents insurance cost?

 1. What is a natural hazard event?

 Fire and natural hazard events are among the basic risks covered in home contents insurance.
-Other types of damage such as glass damage can often only be covered by supplemental insurance.
+Other types of damage such as glass damage often only be covered by supplemental insurance.

 Compare home contents insurance